 Another reality of an overzealous schedule often results in overstaffing of the project.
 Overstaffing the project paves the ways for more means of miscommunication.
 This will not only increase the project cost, it might add to the trouble as the integration of different sections of code and integration testing is also required before delivering the release.
 I can recall an old proverb which explains the scenario well i.e. too many cooks spoil the broth.

-Poor communication is yet another common reason of failure for IT projects.
+Poor communication is yet another common reason of IT project failure.
 This problem can also be linked to the lack of project management.
 Effective and efficient communication with stakeholders, management and the project team is vital for success of a project.
 It is the responsibility of the project manager to communicate the updated approved requirements and decisions to the team members.

 A project manager can handle all those required communication, but intra-team communication remains a challenge.
 Common communication mistakes in the IT projects occur when some team member is not kept in the communication loop.
 It might happen that you are close to deadline and senior team members communicate more often – sidelining the junior resources.
 When a team member does not feel as an important part of team, he might lose motivation which eventually affects his performance.